joedvorak/field-robotics/README.md

 # field-robotics
-BAE 599: Field Robotics Fall 2020
+BAE 599: Field Robotics Fall 2020 - University of Kentucky

 ## Description
 This repository was created to house the robotics.py module.
 This module contains all the major functions that were developed and